-The Puma exhaust drive where the main fans are located have a drive size of 6.0 mW x 8.0 mH and this was selected as it is sufficient to accommodate the peak flowrate required for the PEA vent model should the mine expand to this level.
-A smaller dimension of 6.0 mW x 6.0 mH would only work for the DFS vent model and so the exhaust drive was future proofed with the larger dimension whilst development was occurring.
+The Puma exhaust drive where the main fans are located have a drive size of 6.0 mW x 6.0 mH and this was selected as it is sufficient to accommodate the peak flowrate required for the DFS vent model and so the exhaust drive was future proofed with the larger dimension whilst development was occurring.
 See Figure 16-42 and Figure 16-43 for a comparison.